 Stockholder proposals may be included in our proxy statement for an annual meeting so long as they are provided to us on a timely basis and satisfy the other conditions set forth in SEC regulations under Rule 14a-8 regarding the inclusion of stockholder proposals in company-sponsored proxy materials.
-For a stockholder proposal to be considered for inclusion in our proxy statement for our 2018 Annual Meeting, we must receive the proposal at our principal executive offices, addressed to the Corporate Secretary, no later than May 28, 2018.
+For a stockholder proposal to be considered for inclusion in our proxy statement for our 2020 Annual Meeting, we must receive the proposal at our principal executive offices, addressed to the Corporate Secretary, no later than May 27, 2020.
 Stockholder proposals not intended to be included in our proxy materials may be brought before an Annual Meeting so long as they are provided to us on a timely basis and satisfy the other conditions set forth in the rules of the SEC and under our bylaws.
-Under our bylaws, in order for a stockholder proposal to be properly brought before the 2018 Annual Meeting, the proposal must be timely and be received at our principal executive offices, addressed to the Corporate Secretary, not earlier than July 12, 2018 and not later than August 11, 2018, which, respectively, are 120 days and 90 days prior to the one-year anniversary of the 2017 Annual Meeting.
-In the event that the date of the 2018 Annual Meeting is more than 30 days earlier or later than such anniversary date, notice by the stockholder to be timely must be received not later than the close of business on the later of the 90th day prior to the 2018 Annual Meeting or the 10th day following the date on which public announcement of the date of such meeting is first made.
-Under our bylaws, in order for a stockholder director nomination to be properly brought before the 2018 Annual Meeting, the nomination must be timely and be received at our principal executive offices, addressed to the Corporate Secretary, not earlier than June 12, 2018 and not later than July 12, 2018, which, respectively, are 150 days and 120 days prior to the one-year anniversary of the 2017 Annual Meeting.
-In the event that the date of the 2018 Annual Meeting is more than 30 days earlier or later than such anniversary date, the nomination by the stockholder to be timely must be received not later than the close of business on the 10th day following the date on which public announcement of the date of such meeting is first made.
+Under our bylaws, in order for a stockholder proposal to be properly brought before the 2020 Annual Meeting, the proposal must be timely and be received at our principal executive offices, addressed to the Corporate Secretary, not earlier than July 10, 2020 and not later than August 9, 2020, which, respectively, are 120 days and 90 days prior to the one-year anniversary of the 2019 Annual Meeting.
+In the event that the date of the 2020 Annual Meeting is more than 30 days earlier or later than such anniversary date, notice by the stockholder to be timely must be received not later than the close of business on the later of the 90th day prior to the 2020 Annual Meeting or the 10th day following the date on which public announcement of the date of such meeting is first made.
+Under our bylaws, in order for a stockholder director nomination to be properly brought before the 2020 Annual Meeting, the nomination must be timely and be received at our principal executive offices, addressed to the Corporate Secretary, not earlier than April 27, 2020 and not later than May 27, 2019, which, respectively, are 150 days and 120 days prior to the one-year anniversary of the date that the Company's proxy statement was released to stockholders in connection with the 2019 Annual Meeting.
+In the event that the date of the 2020 Annual Meeting is more than 30 days earlier or later than such anniversary date, the nomination by the stockholder to be timely must be received not later than the close of business on the 10th day following the date on which public announcement of the date of such meeting is first made.
 Stockholder proposals should be sent to our Corporate Secretary at the Company's corporate headquarters.

-If a stockholder proposal is brought before the 2017 Annual Meeting, our management proxy holders will be authorized by our proxy form to vote for or against the proposal, in their discretion, in several circumstances, including if we provide information in the proxy statement for the meeting (a) regarding the nature of the matter and (b) advising stockholders how management intends to exercise its discretion to vote on the matter.
+If a stockholder proposal is brought before the 2020 Annual Meeting, our management proxy holders will be authorized by our proxy form to vote for or against the proposal, in their discretion, in several circumstances, including if we provide information in the proxy statement for the meeting (a) regarding the nature of the matter and (b) advising stockholders how management intends to exercise its discretion to vote on the matter.